IgniteUI/igniteui-docfx/en/components/themes/elevations.md

 Now, all components that use elevation levels 1 and 2 will have their shadows updated.

 ### Shadowing
 You can shadow the globally set elevations for a specific scope only.
 We already saw that the button component uses elevation level 2 for its resting state.
 Level 2 is also used by the card and grid components.
-So to change the shadows for all three, all you need to to is:
+So to change the shadows for all three, all you need to do is:

 ```css
 [igxButton="raised"],